sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrInivAsadAsaH/yatIndramatadIpikA.md

 ever, it is obscured though it endures in all the three states of waking, dream and deep sleep.

  The epistemological conclusion of Viśiṣṭādvaita suggests the trustworthiness of our thoughts and experiences which are of the real.
 The subject of cognition is as real as cognition and cognitive act.
 Real objects independent of the mind and corresponding to their contents, are alone known.
 Therefore, reality of objects is reckoned as absolute.
-This view is known as satkhyāti, since what exists (sat) is [cognized.](# "अतः सर्वं विज्ञानजातं यथार्थमिति सिद्धम् (श्रीभाष्यम्, I. i.
-1.).")
+This view is known as satkhyāti, since what exists (sat) is cognized.[^6].")
 If what exists (sat) alone is cognized, how can we explain illusions in which knowledge does not correspond to things?
 For instance, apprehension of silver in nacre-silver illusion, water in desert, dreams, illusion of white conch seen as yellow, etc. To understand the problem of error, each illusion has to be individually judged on its own merits.
 Broadly speaking, Viśiṣṭādvaita justifies the theory of satkhyāti on metaphysical and psychological grounds.
 According ing to the Vedānta doctrine of pañcīkaraṇa, each of the five elements constituting the universe is a compound of an eighth part of each of the other four pure elements and half of its own pure form.
 In the case of the mirage, though a desert contains all the five bhūtas in varying proportions, only water, which is very insignificant, is apprehended.
 In nacre-silver illusion, consciousness reveals only the silver element– due to memory, similarity and other causes—which is the insignificant portion of nacre.
 In the case of other illusions also there is revelation of reality, how-

+[^6]: "अतः सर्वं विज्ञानजातं यथार्थमिति सिद्धम् (श्रीभाष्यम्, I. i.
+1.